node-class-may-2023/ComIT_Node/git.md

 	> On branch master
 	> nothing to commit, working tree clean
 	```
-* Also if we list our folder files wi'll see that index.html is still there
+* Also if we list our folder files we'll see that index.html is still there
 	```bash
 	ls -la